oxcamne/oxcam/docs/stripe.md

 ### The Payment Processor Interface

 The connection between a running OxCam instance and Stripe is made based on the settings in [settings_private.py](install.md#configure-the-software-for-your-organization).
-All the logic implementing the payment interface is contained in stripe_interface.py.
+All the logic implementing the payment interface is contained in the StripeProcessor class in pay_processors.py.

 Implementing a different payment interface, say PayPal, would involve changing the PAYMENT_PROCESSOR setting in settings_private.py to 'paypal' and defining its keys, etc. as PAYPAL_... definitions, and creating paypal_interface.py containing paypal_... functions and controllers corresponding to the stripe_... functions in stripe_inteface.py.
 The payment processor used by each member is recorded in each member record, so a payment processor transition could be accomplished by leaving members with Stripe subscriptions with Stripe but implementing a different processor for others.